 - Block out the light with an eye mask or a blackout blind

 - Create a calm and relaxing sleep environment

 - Keep your room at the optimum temperature - between 15℃ and 19℃ is recommended for sleep

 Want to see how Benenox can help you transition from Greenwich Mean Time to British Summer Time?
-Visit your local Morrisons to get your hands on some for just £8.50!
+Get your hands on some at T&R Direct!

 Sign up to the Benenox newsletter for more like this